Making Munk’s Roll: writing the lives of the RCP fellows

 Munk’s Roll, first compiled by physician William Munk (1816–1898) and still maintained today, is a series of obituaries or biographies of fellows of the RCP.

-Munk’s Roll: Lives of the fellows, now known as Inspiring Physicians, is a series of obituaries and biographies of fellows from the Royal College of Physicians.
+Munk’s Roll, now known as Inspiring Physicians, is a series of obituaries or biographies of fellows from the Royal College of Physicians.

 Although he had only been elected a fellow of the RCP in 1854, Munk was appointed as Harveian Librarian in 1857, a post which had been left vacant since the death of Richard Tyson in 1750.
 There is nothing in the records at the RCP to indicate why he was chosen, but Munk’s proven interest in the history of the RCP probably made him an obvious choice.